MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-d365.md

 ## Step 4: Set up server-side synchronization of emails and appointments

-The Sales app allows sellers to save Outlook emails and appointments to Dynamics 365.
+The Sales agent allows sellers to save Outlook emails and appointments to Dynamics 365.
 Saving Outlook activities to Dynamics 365 requires [server-side synchronization for emails and appointments](/power-platform/admin/set-up-server-side-synchronization-of-email-appointments-contacts-and-tasks) to be enabled.
-While sellers can enable server-side synchronization for their own mailboxes when they save Outlook activities to Dynamics 365 using the Sales app for the first time, you can simplify their experience by setting up server-side synchronization of emails and appointments for all the Sales app users.
+While sellers can enable server-side synchronization for their own mailboxes when they save Outlook activities to Dynamics 365 using the Sales agent for the first time, you can simplify their experience by setting up server-side synchronization of emails and appointments for all the Sales agent users.

 For information about enabling server-side synchronization, see [Connect to Exchange Online](/power-platform/admin/connect-exchange-online).

 ## Step 5: Confirm users have the right security roles

 If you're using the following out-of-the-box Dynamics 365 Sales security roles, you don't need to do anything.
-The Sales app privileges are added automatically for:
+The Sales agent privileges are added automatically for:

 -   Primary sales roles: Salesperson or Sales Manager